 It can be stopped, but through the intervention of government, because the unemployment might spiral out of control.
 The responsibility of the government in stopping cyclical unemployment is to provide monetary policies that are expansionary.
 The policies ensure the interest rates are lowered.

 The result is not only making the payment of loans easier but also increased demand since the required confidence gets restored.

-It is the difference between the current rate of unemployment and natural unemployment rate.
-The natural unemployment rate is composed of classical, seasonal, frictional and structural unemployment.
+It is the difference between the current rate of unemployment and the natural unemployment rate.
+The natural unemployment rate is composed of classical, seasonal, frictional, and structural unemployment.

-Nevertheless, you cannot use data to determine the reason as to why individuals are unemployed in real life.
-Thus, two extra methods have been created by economists to help in estimation of unemployment that is cyclical.
+Nevertheless, you cannot use data to determine the reason why individuals are unemployed in real life.
+Thus, two extra methods have been created by economists to help in the estimation of unemployment that is cyclical.

 The first method is common and applies to the business cycle.
 The initial step is finding the unemployment rate when the business cycles are at the peak phase, then find the same during the lower phase, and find the difference, which cyclical unemployment.

 The second method is making some comparisons of the entire unemployment rate in an economy, with that of the latest college and university graduates.
 If the rate of college graduates resembles the overall rate, it means the nation is experiencing cyclical unemployment.
 This is because those graduating recently can move at any location so long as there is the availability of jobs, and well versed with new skills.